Koudela/eArc-di/README.md

 In modern agile teams maybe the biggest advantage is that no programmer can introduce a new dependency accidentally.
 Thus helping to keep the architectural design clean.

+## integration with other di systems
+There is even a way to combine it with the symfony container if you want to test it or migrate your symfony app over a longer time period.

 ## releases